joshgerdes/jekyll-uno/_drafts/azure-devops-and-creating-your-cloud-adoption-framework.md

 ![](/uploads/pespproujq.png)

-As you can see, the Azure DevOps Generator offers not only a place to track your progress but relevant data to help you put a framework around your Cloud journey and these projects work well with the Microsoft Cloud Adoption and Well architected framework!
+As you can see, the Azure DevOps Generator offers not only a place to track your progress but relevant data to help you put a framework around your Cloud journey, and these projects work well with the Microsoft Cloud Adoption and Well architected framework!

+These are guidelines, and they do not need to be followed to the letter; however, in my opinion, they offer an excellent base to build your cloud adoption and implementations upon.